BioRRW/DRAM2/docs/getting_started/commands.rst

 ======================
-Quick Command Refrance
+Quick Command Refrence
 ======================

 >> dram2
 --------

-The root command of DRAM2 protocal which provids infomation to all other commands.
+The root command of DRAM2 protocal which provides infomation to all other commands.

 Options:
  * -o, --output_dir PATH  output directory